peteroupc/peteroupc.github.io/exporand.md

 - <small><sup id=Note9>(9)</sup> von Neumann, J., "Various techniques used in connection with random digits", 1951.</small>
 - <small><sup id=Note10>(10)</sup> As noted by von Neumann (1951), a uniform random variate bounded by 0 and 1 can be produced by "juxtapos[ing] enough random binary digits".
 In this sense, the variate is _X1_/`B`<sup>1</sup> + _X2_/`B`<sup>2</sup> + ..., (where `B` is the digit base 2, and _X1_, _X2_, etc. are independent uniform random integers in the interval \[0, `B`\)), perhaps "forc[ing] the last [random bit] to be 1" "[t]o avoid any bias".
 It is not hard to see that this approach can be applied to generate any digit expansion of any base, not just 2.</small>
 - <small><sup id=Note11>(11)</sup> Yusong Du, Baoying Fan, and Baodian Wei, "[**An Improved Exact Sampling Algorithm for the Standard Normal Distribution**](https://arxiv.org/abs/2008.03855)", arXiv:2008.03855 [cs.DS], 2020.</small>
-- <small><sup id=Note12>(12)</sup> This means that every zero-volume (measure-zero) subset of the distribution's domain (such as a set of points) has zero probability.
-This section speaks of distributions and probability density functions with respect to _Lebesgue measure_, which, roughly speaking, measures sets of real numbers according to their "length".</small>
+- <small><sup id=Note12>(12)</sup> This means that every zero-volume (Lebesgue measure zero) subset of the distribution's domain (such as a set of points) has zero probability.
+Equivalently, it means the distribution has a probability density function.</small>
 - <small><sup id=Note13>(13)</sup> Oberhoff, Sebastian, "[**Exact Sampling and Prefix Distributions**](https://dc.uwm.edu/etd/1888)", _Theses and Dissertations_, University of Wisconsin Milwaukee, 2018.</small>
 - <small><sup id=Note14>(14)</sup> Hill, T.P. and Schürger, K., 2005.
 Regularity of digits and significant digits of random variables. _Stochastic processes and their applications_, 115(10), pp.1723-1743.</small>
 - <small><sup id=Note15>(15)</sup> J.F.
 Williamson, "Random selection of points distributed on curved surfaces", _Physics in Medicine & Biology_ 32(10), 1987.</small>